BLCM/BLCMods/BLCMM Plugins/LightChaosman/Varkid overhaul/readme.md

 Odds for skipping multiple evolutions naturally decreases with how many are skipped.

 The purpose of this mod is to speed up varkid farming, and make it more enjoyable, by
-A) making varkids reach ulti or vermi faster
+1) making varkids reach ulti or vermi faster
-B) by giving lower evolutions a small chance to drop the loot of ultis and vermi
+2) by giving lower evolutions a small chance to drop the loot of ultis and vermi

 Bonus: Since each varkid has 3 chances to go into a tubby, tubby varkid farming is also faster with this mod.

 FAQ:
-Does this mean a varkid can go straight from larval to vermi? yes Does this mean a larval varkid can drop the norfleet? yes... (like 1 in 820 thousand or so, but yes) Does this mean we can now get vermi in NVHM? no
+* Does this mean a varkid can go straight from larval to vermi? yes
+* Does this mean a larval varkid can drop the norfleet? yes... (like 1 in 820 thousand or so, but yes)
+* Does this mean we can now get vermi in NVHM? no
-But it still means an ultimate can drop a norfleet in NVHM, right? nope
+* But it still means an ultimate can drop a norfleet in NVHM, right? nope